Backpacker Travel Insurance: Coverage Guide for Gap Year and Long-Term Travel (2026)

 MoneyGeek Score: 90/100

-BHTP ranks third with the broadest adventure sports coverage through AdrenalineCare, covering bungee jumping, paragliding and skiing most standard plans exclude.
+BHTP ranks third with the broadest adventure sports coverage through AdrenalineCare, covering bungee jumping, paragliding and skiing that most standard plans exclude.
 BHTP specializes in high-risk activities common on backpacking routes.

 Key Coverage: